Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Related people

-The music publishing company Northern Songs was created in February 1963 by music publisher Dick James and his partner Charles Silver to publish songs written by John Lennon and Paul McCartney.
-In February 1965, it became a public company on the London Stock Exchange.
+The music publishing company Northern Songs was established in February 1963 by music publisher Dick James and his partner Charles Silver to publish the songs written by John Lennon and Paul McCartney.
+In February 1965, it became a public company listed on the London Stock Exchange.

-After the death of Brian Epstein in August 1967, John Lennon and Paul McCartney sought to renegotiate their publishing deal with Dick James.
-In 1968, they invited him for a meeting at Apple, filming the encounter and acting brusquely towards him.
-As a result, already-cool relations between Dick James and the individual Beatles became even cooler.
+Following the death of the Beatles’ manager Brian Epstein in August 1967, John and Paul sought to renegotiate their publishing agreement with Dick James.
+In 1968, they invited him to a meeting at Apple, during which they filmed the encounter and treated him in a rather dismissive manner.
+This incident further strained what were already tense relations between Dick James and the individual Beatles.

-As Northern Songs was a public company, Sir Lew Grade, head of ATV (Associated TeleVision), started to buy some shares from small shareholders and succeeded to buy about 137,000 of those.
+As Northern Songs was publicly traded, Sir Lew Grade, head of ATV (Associated TeleVision), began acquiring shares from small shareholders, eventually amassing around 137,000 shares.

 I felt that we ought to be in the music business, and as Northern Songs, which owned the rights to The Beatles’ music, was a public quoted company, I decided that my company, ATV, should buy some shares.
 Not a lot, but we built up about six or seven per cent.
 Then, I thought, ‘I might go for it all.’

-Sir Lew Grade, head of ATV (Associated Television) – From “The Beatles: Off the Record” by Keith Badman
+Sir Lew Grade, head of ATV (Associated Television) – From “The Beatles: Off the Record” by Keith Badman, 2008

 He’d been romancing me to sell out to him ever since Brian’s death.
 It was a standing joke between us.
 “Oh no,” I’d say, “not that again, Lew!”